 Nitrogen vs Argon: Which is the best purging gas for MIG welding?

-In case you don’t know, purging is the method of eliminating oxygen, water vapor or any other gases from the place of joint.
-Most of the metals we work with, whether stainless steel or different alloy, are pretty sensitive to these things.
+In case you don’t know, purging is the method of eliminating oxygen, water vapor or any other welding gasses from the weld joint.
+Most of the metals we work with, whether stainless steel, carbon steel or different alloy, are pretty sensitive to these things.

 Now, this elimination is done by using fully or a partly inert gas like argon and Nitrogen.
-As they are chemically non-reactive, they work great removing oxygen, vapor or any other gases.
-Another benefit of these non-reactive gases is that they can prevent any explosion and corrosion buildup.
+As they are chemically non-reactive, they work great removing oxygen, vapor or any other gasses.
+Another benefit of these non-reactive gasses is that they can prevent any explosion and corrosion buildup.

-Now that you know what purging is and what gases are used, let’s see the differences between these gases and determine which one is a better choice for MIG welding.
+Now that you know what purging is and what gasses are used, let’s see the differences between these gasses and determine which one is a better choice for MIG welding.

-On the other hand, Nitrogen might not be labelled as a noble gas, but it’s also non-reactive like argon.
-So, in terms of usage, both gases have similar characteristics and are really good choices for purging.
+On the other hand, Nitrogen might not be labeled as a noble gas, but it’s also non-reactive like argon.
+So, in terms of usage, both gasses have similar characteristics and are really good choices for purging.

 Can you TIG weld using nitrogen gas?